kumaraswins/angular-material-app/README.md

 3. State Provider concepts

+Topics to be covered

-4. Form validation and form implementation
+1. Form validation and form implementation

-5. Getting the data from local json via HTTP service (GET) and populating in the form without server.
+2. Getting the data from local json via HTTP service (GET) and populating in the form without server.

-6. Custom service
+3. Custom service

-7. Passing the data between the controllers.
+4. Passing the data between the controllers.

-8. Angular maeterial theming configuration
+5. Angular maeterial theming configuration

-9. Adding icons to your nav bar
+6. Adding icons to your nav bar

-10. Responsive design
+7. Responsive design